osipoff07/inner_notification/README.md

 Using
 -------
-For using you need to create application class and register NotificationApplicationCallback to activity lifecycle:
+For using you need to create application class and register NotificationApplicationCallback to application lifecycle:
 ```java
 class SampleApplication: Application() {